Who Are the Software Developers You Can Hire in Ukraine and Why They Can Be a Terrific Fit for Your Project

 In this sense, what has, over the last couple of decades, become known as offshore software development is both a necessity and a great way for startups and smaller IT players to avoid hiring local mediocrity, spurned by better-heeled competitors and global corporations.
 If you throw the potential cost savings into the bargain (in the case of Ukraine, they can constitute up to 50% of your total development spend), one will be faced with an option he can barely afford not to explore.

 The popularity of Ukraine, as a software outsourcing destination, has been on the rise for a very long time now despite it having several worthy Eastern-European and other competitors.
-According to the IT Ukraine Association, Ukrainian IT exports grew by 20% in 2017 to reach a formidable $ 3.6 billion.
-Moreover, this figure is predicted to reach $ 4.5 billion in 2018.
+According to the IT Ukraine Association, Ukrainian IT exports grew by 26% in 2019 to reach a formidable US$ 5 billion.
+Moreover, this figure is predicted to reach US$ 5.4 billion in 2020.
 Today, one can say with confidence that Ukraine is massively popular as a software outsourcing destination and its IT industry is continuing to show a truly staggering growth rate.

 Certainly, this means that Ukrainian software developers are increasingly in demand internationally and have great development skills.
-The same is confirmed by the whole lot of other facts and statistics the websites of local IT firms and professional associations sport.
+The same is confirmed by a whole lot of other facts and statistics on the websites of local IT firms and professional associations sport.

-In particular, these facts and statistics include the number of software outfits, presently operating in Ukraine (an estimated total of 3000 and counting), scores of R&D centers of globally leading Western and other firms (Nextiva, SimCorp, Samsung, Huawei, Wargaming, Siemens, to name but a few), impressive total number of Ukrainian IT professionals (according to IT Ukraine, around 116000 in 2017), the fact that the country boasts the 4th largest number of certified software developers globally (according to the Ukrainian Hi-Tech Initiative), and lots more.
+In particular, these facts and statistics include the number of software outfits, presently operating in Ukraine (an estimated total of 3000 and counting), scores of R&D centers of globally leading Western and other firms (Google, Nextiva, SimCorp, Samsung, Huawei, Wargaming, Siemens, Ericsson to name but a few), impressive total number of Ukrainian IT professionals (according to IT Ukraine, around 220,000 in 2020), the fact that the country boasts the 4th largest number of certified software developers globally (according to the Ukrainian Hi-Tech Initiative), and lots more.

 Therefore, are there any professional and other qualities Ukrainian developers have that can promote the success of your software development project?